ElParking/babel-plugin-react-attr-replacement/README.md

-# babel-plugin-react-data-test-camelcase
+# babel-plugin-react-attr-replacement

-This plugin transforms a `dataTest` attribute to a 'data-test' attribute in React components.
+This plugin transforms a duplicate a attribute in React components.
+By defaut the duplicated attribute is 'dataTest' and the new attribute with the same value 'data-test'

 ## Example